boazbk/crypto/lec_10_public_key_intro.md

 If $g\in \Z_p$ and $a$ is any natural number, we can define $g^a$ to be simply $g\cdot g \cdots g$ ($a$ times).
 A priori one might think that it would take $a\cdot poly(n)$ time to compute $g^a$, which might be exponential if $a$ itself is roughly $2^n$.
 However, we can compute this in $poly(\log a) \cdot n)$ time using the _repeated squaring trick_.
 The idea is that if $a=2^{\ell}$ then we can compute $g^a$ in $\ell$  by squaring $g$ $\ell$ times, and  a general $a$  can  be decomposed into powers of two using the binary representation.

 The _discrete logarithm_ problem is the problem of computing, given $g,h \in \Z_p$, a number $a$ such that $g^a=h$.
 If such a solution $a$ exists then there is always also a solution of size at most $p$ (can you see why?) and so the solution can be represented using $n$ bits.
-However, currently the best known algorithm for computing the discrete logarithm run in time roughly $2^{n^{1/3}}$ which currently becomes prohibitively expensive when $p$ is about  $2048$ bits.[^constants]
+However, currently the best known algorithm for computing the discrete logarithm run in time roughly $2^{n^{1/3}}$ which currently becomes prohibitively expensive when $p$ is a prime of length about  $2048$ bits.[^constantsdlog]

-[^constants]: If the time was truly $2^{n^{1/3}}$ then you might think we'd need numbers of the order of $128^3 \approx 2\cdot 10^6$ bits to get $128$ bits of security, while [NIST estimates](http://csrc.nist.gov/publications/nistpubs/800-57/sp800-57_part1_rev3_general.pdf) that we only need a $3072$ bit key to get this level of security.
-This is because of the constants (and some slow growing non constant functions) in the exponent of the running time of the current best algorithm.
-However, you can see that the algorithm runs better than $2^{constant\;\cdot\; n}$ in the fast that to double the estimated security to $256$ bits, NIST recommends that we multiply the RSA keysize $5$-fold to $15,360$.
-(The same document says that SHA-256 gives $256$ bits of security as a pseudorandom generator but only $128$ bits when used to hash documents for digital signatures; do you know why?)
+[^constantsdlog]: The running time of the best known algorithms for computing the discrete logarithm modulo $n$ bit primes is $2^{f(n)2^{n^{1/3}}}$ where $f(n)$ is a function that depends polylogarithmically on $n$.
+If $f(n)$ would equal $1$ then we'd   need numbers  of $128^3 \approx 2\cdot 10^6$ bits to get $128$ bits of security, but because $f(n)$ is larger than one, the current   [estimates](https://goo.gl/ntszsg) are that we  need to let $n=3072$ bit key to get $128$ bits of of security.
+Still  the existence of such a non trivial algorithm means that we need much larger keys than those used for private key systems to get the same level of security.
+In particular, to double the estimated security to $256$ bits, NIST recommends that we multiply the RSA keysize give-fold to $15,360$.
+(The same document also says that SHA-256 gives $256$ bits of security as a pseudorandom generator but only $128$ bits when used to hash documents for digital signatures; can you see why?)

 John Gill suggested to Diffie and Hellman that modular exponentiation can be a good source for the kind of "easy-to-compute but hard-to-invert" functions they were looking for.
 Diffie and Hellman based a public key encryption scheme as follows:

 * The _key generation algorithm_, on input $n$, samples a prime number $p$ of $n$ bits description (i.e., between $2^{n-1}$ to $2^n$), a number $g\leftarrow_R \Z_p$ and $a \leftarrow_R \{0,\ldots,p-1\}$.
 We also sample a hash function $H:\{0,1\}^n\rightarrow\{0,1\}^\ell$.
 The public key $e$ is $(p,g,g^a,H)$ while the secret key $d$ is $a$.[^secret_key]

-[^secret_key]: Formally the secret key should also contain all information in the public key, but we omit this for simplicity of notation.
+[^secret_key]: Formally the secret key should contain all the  information in the public key plus the extra secret information, but we omit the public information for simplicity of notation.

 * The _encryption algorithm_, on input a message $m \in \{0,1\}^\ell$ and a public key $e=(p,g,h,H)$ will choose a random $b\leftarrow_R \{0,\ldots,p-1\}$, and output $(g^b,H(h^b)\oplus m)$.